amayne/ruby-algorithms/problems/wordladder/README.md

 A word ladder is an interesting puzzle.
 Invented in 1878 by Lewis Carroll, the author of Alice in Wonderland.
 In this kind of puzzle you must change one character at a time to transform one word into another.

 Consider this: how can we transform the word "POOL" into the word "SAGE"?
-The only constraints are we must only use real dictionary words, and that word length is constant (assumed).
+The only constraints are we must only use real dictionary words, and that word length is constant (assumed):

 	pool
 	cool
 	coal
 	foal
 	foil
 	boil
 	bail
 	hail
 	hall
 	call
 	calf
 	caff
 	cafe
 	safe
 	sage

 Solution
 --------